Vinit-source/Programming-for-problem-solving/P2 - Arithmetic, Relational and Logical Operators.md

 1. If a five-digit number is input through the keyboard, write a program to calculate the sum of its digits (Hint: Use the modulus operator % to extract each digit from the end.)

-2. Write a program to evaluate complex logical expressions involving three variables.

-3. Write a program to compare three numbers using relational operators and determine the largest.
+2. If the lengths of three sides of a triangle are input through the keyboard, write a program to find the area of the triangle.

+3. Consider a curren
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyMTk3OTQ1NiwtMTg5MjM1NTEwMF19
+eyJoaXN0b3J5IjpbNzA4NjAxODI2LC04MjE5Nzk0NTYsLTE4OT
+IzNTUxMDBdfQ==
 -->